ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 #### The meaning of proven

-Now that you have found a part that might be expensive to change or run, the next step is to prove that it's expensive.
+If you have the sense of which part is expensive to change or run, the next step is to prove that they are really expensive.
 Proving the expensiveness is important, as our intuition is often misleading.

 Even though your running can get costly, you always have to look into the Total